roblaing/gettingandcleaningdata/README.md

 # Code Book

-I've added two columns to the original 561 found in train/X_train.txt and test/X_test.txt and named in features.txt.
+I've added two columns to the original 561 (reduced to 79 by only keeping those with "mean" or "std" in their names) found in train/X_train.txt and test/X_test.txt and named in features.txt.

 ### subject